gussenov/exprtk/readme.txt

       of that  symbol-table, otherwise  the result  will be undefined behavior.

- (10) Equal  and  Nequal  are  normalised-epsilon  equality routines,
+ (10) Equal  and  Not_equal  are  normalised-epsilon  equality routines,
       which use epsilons of 0.0000000001 and 0.000001 for double  and float types respectively.